medizininformatik-initiative/kerndatensatzmodul-PathologieBefund/implementation-guides/ImplementationGuide-2026.0.x-EN/MIIIGModulePathologieBefund/Index.guide.md

 # Core data set module Pathologie-Befund/Pathology report

-This specification describes the FHIR representation of the core data set module 'Diaknostik | Pathologie-Befund' of the Medical Informatics Initiative.
+This specification describes the FHIR representation of the core data set module 'Pathologie-Befund' of the Medical Informatics Initiative.
 The use cases of the module and the associated FHIR profiles and terminology resources are described below in their binding form.

 | Publication   |   |
 |---------|---|